 Overview

-A Tinn-R project (Figure 2.43) is a container for different types of editable files associated with a single task, for example program files, data files, and text files.
+A Tinn-R project (Figure 2.43) is a container for different types of editable files associated with a single task, for example, program files, data files, and text files.
 Files in similar categories can be grouped as Tinn-R groups within the project much like folders and subfolders.
-This saves you looking for and opening each of the files individually every time you start work.
+This saves you looking for and opening each of the files individually every time you start working.
 Simply double click on any file in the project or group (Figure ??) visible in the Tools/Misc/Project pane and it will open under a new(s) tab(s) in Tinn-R.

 FIGURE 2.44: Tinn-R: Projects, groups and files.

-You can also drag the object (entire project, group or individual file) to the editor.
+You can also drag the object (entire project, group, or individual file) to the editor.
 Doing so will open the corresponding files for viewing in the editor.

-Non-editable files (not ASCII/ANSI/UTF-X, such as PDF, PNG, etc) can be included in a project if you will benefit from the listing, but hey are not correctly viewed in the editor.
+Uneditable files (not ASCII/ANSI/UTF-X, such as PDF, PNG, etc) can be included in a project if you will benefit from the listing, but they are not correctly viewed in the editor.

 Opening the demo project